 - 1 tsp salt, to taste

-- Mix together the tomato paste, honey vinegar in a large pot.
+- Mix together the tomato paste, onion, and garlic in a blender or food processor.
+Pulse until fully pureed.

-- Stir in the culture and store it somewhere cool and dark to ferment for 2 days.
+- Place the jar in a cool and dark to ferment for 2 days (a kitchen cupboard is fine).